Rednexie/environment/README.md

 # environment
-Basic Javascript code to detect the environment.
+Basic Javascript code to detect the runtime environment.